XRP Ledger Standards

 • ElGamal ciphertexts are randomized: encrypting 0 produces a different-looking ciphertext each time.

-• Outsiders cannot look at the second account’s balance ciphertext and say it is zero.
+• Outsiders cannot look at the dedicated account’s balance ciphertext and say it is zero.

-• Thus, they cannot deduce whether Alice’s second account was emptied or kept some confidential balance.
+• Thus, they cannot deduce whether Alice’s dedicated account was emptied or kept some confidential balance.

 Note: This design allows tokens to move between public and private states.
 While the Convert and ConvertBack transactions show their amounts to provide this flexibility, they still protect the privacy of individual balances and transfers.
 Observers can only see the total change in circulation, not how the private supply is shared among holders.
 ElGamal randomization makes it impossible to tell the difference between accounts with zero balances.
 This ensures that outsiders cannot know if a specific account is empty or still holds private tokens.